Thewbi/tiger/chap4/README.md

        ;
 ```
 Both semantic actions will add a node to the single linked list of expressions in the sequence.
-The rule for exp is add a NULL pointer denoting that there is no next node to follow.
+The rule for exp is adding a NULL pointer denoting that there is no next node to follow.
-The semicolon rule does construct a node and a pointer to the rest of the list of expressions.
+The semicolon rule does construct a node and a pointer to the rest of the list of expressions
+which extends the single linked list by one new expression.

 Do not forget to extend the exp and the sequencing rules!
 They have to pass on the constructed nodes.